 AD1 order dated April 23, 2019, reversing judgment of conviction.
 Decision below: 171 AD3d 581, 99 NYS3d 257.
 Fahey, J., granted leave to People June 18, 2019.
-To be argued September 10, 2020.
+Argued September 10, 2020.

-ISSUES PRESENTED: (1) Whether, pursuant to Matter of Abe A., 56 N.Y.2d 288, the hearing court erred in precluding defense counsel from reviewing the People's application for a search warrant to obtain a saliva sample for DNA purposes.
-Whether being in custody or an unrelated matter voids the People's obligation pursuant to Abe A. (2) Whether the People properly authenticated a music video posted on social media, where no one testified who was there during the filming or who participated in editing it.
+ISSUES PRESENTED: (1) Whether, pursuant to Matter of Abe A., 56 N.Y.2d 288, the hearing court erred in precluding defense counsel from being heard on the People's application for a search warrant to obtain a saliva sample for DNA purposes.
+Whether the suspect's being in custody on an unrelated matter voids the People's obligation pursuant to Abe A. (2) Whether the People properly authenticated a music video posted on social media, where no expert testified and no one testified who was there during the filming or who participated in editing it.
 (Assigned counsel for Respondent: Alexandra L. Mitter and Robert S. Dean, Center for Appellate Litigation, 120 Wall Street, 28th Floor, NYC 10005.)